POPULAR CHURCH SERVICES

-Summer is on the way but some days and nights are still windy, wet & wintery and our thoughts turn to those less fortunate than ourselves.
+With the cold nights of Autumn on the way our thoughts turn to those less fortunate than ourselves.
 If you have any of the following, surplus to your requirements, there are many who would be delighted to use them.

 Sleeping bags, blankets, mens clothes and shoes (especially trainers) - these are needed by The Trust (across the road from the old Iveagh baths near St. Patrick’s Cathedral)